 Across Oregon, the highest proportion of uninsured residents was in Wheeler County (see Table 2), where approximately 31.9 percent ( /- 2.7 percent) of people were uninsured in 2009.

 For counties with more than 40,000 residents, Marion County had the highest levels of uninsured people with rates of 22.1 percent ( /- 1.3 percent) and 23.9 percent ( /- 1.3 percent) during 2008 and 2009, respectively.

 In the Portland metropolitan area, residents of Multnomah County were more likely to be uninsured compared with their metro neighbors.
-What’s more, Multnomah County also experienced the largest gain in the percentage of the uninsured (16.8 percent [ /- 0.8 percent] to 18.9 percent [ /- 0.9 percent])*.
+What’s more, Multnomah County also experienced the For information on cancer, heart disease, and antioxidants (as well as on healthy diets, vitamins and minerals, etc. largest gain in the percentage of the uninsured (16.8 percent [ /- 0.8 percent] to 18.9 percent [ /- 0.9 percent])*.

 Table 2: 2008 and 2009 Percentage of Uninsured Oregon Residents by County